Want to start a business in San Diego?

 In addition, for tax and legal purposes, identifying a business address will let people know where to send you important documents.
 If you use an address that you do not have access to, you will likely miss these important documents.

 Form Your Business Entity

 When choosing an entity for your startup, you have several options.
-Some tasks can be done without the help of an attorney, such as filinig for a local business license or filing a ficticious business name.
-We do, however, reccomend that you use an attorney for setting up your entity.
+Some tasks can be done without the help of an attorney, such as filing for a local business license or filing a fictitious business name.
+We do, however, recommend that you use an attorney for setting up your entity.

-The main benefit of forming an entity is shielding your personal assets from the liablities of your business.
+The main benefit of forming an entity is shielding your personal assets from the liabilities of your business.
 Thus, if your entity is not properly set up you will lose that protection.